pi1541/Pi1541/README.md

-# Pi1541 - Circle ported
+# Pi1541 - Circle ported, ready for new features

 This is an optional port of Pi1541 to the current Circle bare metal library (as of Jan.
 2024, Version 45.3.1).